About Breast Imaging

 NCI-designated comprehensive cancer care

-The University of Kansas Cancer Center is 1 of 53 National Cancer Institute-designated comprehensive cancer centers in the nation, offering the gold standard in cancer treatment.
+The University of Kansas Cancer Center is 1 of fewer than 60 National Cancer Institute-designated comprehensive cancer centers nationwide, offering the gold standard in cancer treatment.
 As a nationally recognized leader in cancer care, we are the only cancer center in the region to offer the full continuum of breast cancer care.

 Why choose us